pelensky/pelensky/README.md

 I always turn my video on when we have a call, and would appreciate if you do the same, as this is more personal.

+## Meetings
+If the outcome of a meeting can be decided or communicated in an email or slack conversation, I would prefer we didn't have the meeting.

+I am quite protective of my time, so if I a meeting is optional for me, please let me know.
+Please don't be offended if I leave a meeting if I don't feel I can add anything to it or it is not relevant to me.
+That being said, if I am leaving a meeting and you would prefer for me to stay, please let me know.

+## I like

+## I don't like